 FAQs: Common Questions About Drones

-Drones are used for aerial observation, mapping, monitoring, research, and emergency support.
-Their applications continue to expand with improvements in sensors and autonomy.
+Drones are used for aerial observation, mapping, monitoring, and emergency operations.

 What limits drone flight time?

-Flight time is mainly limited by battery capacity, payload weight, and environmental conditions such as wind.
+Flight time depends on battery capacity, payload weight, and environmental conditions.

 How accurate is drone positioning?